 Discussion:

-In the present study, we conducted three surveys to Western Ghats of Karnataka, Kerala and Tamil Nadu for the period from April, 2022 to March, 2025 to assess the status and population of Travancore tortoise.
-First survey was undertaken to Western Ghats of Karnataka covering different habitats.
-The survey team spent 15 days in the field and sighted/encountered two individuals of Travancore tortoise one at Girigadde area of Pushpagiri Wildlife sanctuary and another at Marigundi area of Pushpagiri wildlife sanctuary, both the localities are new distributional record for Travancore tortoise and no earlier studies reported the species from the area.
-The sighting of species, especially endangered /vulnerable species is a chance factor.
-At some point/locality where forest guard sighted the animal very recently, in the same area throughout the day we surveyed and searched all possible hideout like bushes, wooden logs, below rocks, nearby and around fruit trees like mango, jack fruit where tortoise use to come to feed fruits.
-Even though, we were not sighted the species in the locality.
-It indicates drastic decline in the population due to various factors like alteration in habitat, changes in environmental condition.
+In the present study, we conducted three surveys in the Western Ghats of Karnataka, Kerala and Tamil Nadu for the period from April, 2022 to March, 2025 to assess the status and population of the Travancore tortoise.
+The first survey was undertaken in the Western Ghats of Karnataka covering different habitats.
+The survey team spent 15 days in the field and sighted/encountered two individuals of the Travancore tortoise, one at Girigadde area of Pushpagiri Wildlife sanctuary and another at Marigundi area of Pushpagiri wildlife sanctuary.
+Both localities are new distributional records for the Travancore tortoise and no earlier studies reported the species from the area.
+The sighting of species, especially endangered /vulnerable species, is a chance factor.
+At some point/locality where the forest guard sighted the animal very recently, in the same area throughout the day, we surveyed and searched all possible hideout like bushes, wooden logs, below rocks, nearby and around fruit trees like mango and jack fruit where tortoise use to come to feed on fruits.
+Even though, we did not sighted the species in the locality.
+It indicates a drastic decline in the population due to various factors like alteration in habitat, changes in environmental conditions.